trickerer01/RV/README.md

      - ... -script "s1: a b (c\~d) **-e**; s2: **-a -b -c -d -e** f g (h\~i); s3: **-a -b -c -d -e -f -g -h -i** k" `<< full script`
      - ... -script "s1: a b (c\~d) **-e**; s2: **f g (h\~i) -e**; s3: **k -e**" `<< no redundant excludes`
      - ... **-e** -script "s1: **a b (c\~d)**; s2: **f g (h\~i)**; s3: **k**" `<< "-e" moved outside of script`
    - Besides tags, each subquery can also have `-quality` set, which will be used to download files matching that subquery.
-You can also set `-uvp` for **one** subquery
+You can also set `-uvp always` for **one** subquery
    - Instead of pure tags subquery can also use `--use-id-sequence:` / `-seq` (see below) so instead of checking tags subquery will match ids.
 Such a subquery is better be first in script

 3. `--use-id-sequence`: